kriszyp/lmdb-js/README.md

 ### `RangeOptions`
 Here are the options that can be provided to the range methods (all are optional):
 * `start`: Starting key (will start at beginning of db, if not provided), can be any valid key type (primitive or array of primitives).
+This is inclusive (will include starting key), by default.
 * `end`: Ending key (will finish at end of db, if not provided), can be any valid key type (primitive or array of primitives).
+This is exclusive (will not include ending key), by default.
 * `reverse`: Boolean key indicating reverse traversal through keys (does not do reverse by default).
 * `limit`: Number indicating maximum number of entries to read (no limit by default).
 * `offset`: Number indicating number of entries to skip before starting iteration (starts at 0 by default).
 * `versions`: Boolean indicating if versions should be included in returned entries (not by default).
 * `snapshot`: Boolean indicating if a database snapshot is used for iteration (true by default).
+* `exclusiveStart`: Can be enabled to skip a key that exactly matches the starting key.
+* `inclusiveEnd`: Can be enabled to include an exact match for the ending key in the range.

 ### `db.openDB(database: string|{name:string,...})`
 LMDB supports multiple databases per environment (an environment corresponds to a single memory-mapped file).
 When you initialize an LMDB database with `open`, the database uses the default root database.
 However, you can use multiple databases per environment/file and instantiate a database for each one.
 If you are going to be opening many databases, make sure you set the `maxDbs` (it defaults to 12).
 For example, we can open multiple databases for a single environment: